Jacob-Juice-Johnson/aws-terraform-accelerator/README.md

 aws configure
 ```

 At the top level of this repo run these commands to test the terraform.
-The GitOps pipeline will do the applies.
+Setting up the GitOps pipeline is optional.

 ```
 terraform init
 terraform plan --var-file="vars/dev.tfvars"
+# If you want to test applies locallly, setting up the GitOps is optional
+terraform apply --var-file="vars/dev.tfvars"
 ```

 # Setup remote backend (optional) (required for GitOps) #